DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

 5. Create a custom claim named "identity"

-   To allow ODM rest-api to use the password flow with email as user identifier and the client-credentials flow with client_id as user identifier, we need to create a new claim named "identity" that will take the relevant value according to the flow:
+   To enable the ODM REST API to utilize both the password flow with email as the user identifier and the client-credentials flow with client_id as the user identifier, we must establish a new claim named "identity" that will dynamically capture the appropriate value based on the chosen flow:

-   In **Azure Active Directory** / **Enterprise applications**, select **ODM Application**, and in **Manage / Single sign-on**:
+   In **Identity** / **Applications** / **Enterprise applications**, select **ODM Application**, and in **Manage / Single sign-on**:

   * Click on Edit of the "Attributes & Claims" section
     * Click + Add new claim